EE-MLLM: A Data-Efficient and Compute-Efficient Multimodal Large Language Model: Introduction

+Multimodal Large Language Models (MLLMs) have gained significant attention due to their remarkable performance on diverse vision-language tasks, including image captioning, Visual Question Answering (VQA) and so on.
+Currently, mainstream MLLMs can be categorized into self-attention-based and cross-attention-based methods.
+However, these two predominant approaches entail a trade-off between compute and data efficiency.
+In general, cross-attention-based methods excel in computational efficiency but require substantial training data for effective modality alignment, thus exhibiting low data efficiency.
+Conversely, self-attention-based methods have high data efficiency, which can achieve modality alignment with limited data, but often suffer from high computational complexity, resulting in reduced computational efficiency.

-The cross-attention-based methods directly insert new cross-attention layers between existing pre-trained language model layers.
-As shown in Fig.\ref{fig:overview} (2), the keys and values in these layers are obtained from the visual tokens while the queries are derived from the text tokens.
-These methods have higher compute efficiency because the length of the input sequence is always kept as $T$ and does not increase with the increase of visual tokens.
-However, these methods usually require a large amount of pre-training data, leading to data inefficiency.
-For example, Flamingo~\cite{alayrac2022flamingo} is pre-trained on 1.8 billion image-text pairs~\cite{jia2021scaling_align} and interleaved data.
-EVLM~\cite{chen2024evlm} is pre-trained on 2.5 billion image-text pairs and 50 million interleaved image-text data.
-This data inefficiency arises from two factors: 1) The additional cross-attention layers will introduce a large number of learnable parameters, necessitating more training data.
-2) The training procedure has to focus on the modality alignment between vision and language on different layers of LLM, posing a huge optimization complexity for modality alignment.
+Specifically, self-attention-based methods project visual tokens into LLM's input space with a simple MLP and concatenate them with text tokens, as illustrated in Fig.\ref{fig:overview} (1).
+Their data efficiency stems from: 1) Few learnable parameters in the alignment module, and 2) When visual tokens are aligned to the input space via a projector during input, these remain consistent with the processing space of each LLM's decoder layer.
+Therefore, LLaVA achieves strong performance with only 558k pre-training and 665k instruction-tuning samples~\cite{liu2023llava}, in other words, it does not require a large amount of data for modality alignment.
+Cross-attention-based methods insert cross-attention layers between existing LLM layers.
+As shown in Fig.\ref{fig:overview} (2), the keys and values in these layers are derived from visual tokens, while the queries come from text tokens.
+These methods introduce a large number of learnable parameters, which require substantial training data, leading to data inefficiency.
+For example, Flamingo is pre-trained on 1.8 billion image-text pairs~\cite{alayrac2022flamingo, jia2021scaling_align} and interleaved data.
+Thus, this data inefficiency arises from two factors: 1) Learnable parameters from additional cross-attention layers, and 2) The training procedure has to focus on the modality alignment between vision and language on different layers of LLM, posing a huge optimization complexity for modality alignment.

+Regarding compute efficiency, self-attention methods concatenate visual and text tokens, which increases sequence length from $T$ to $V+T$, raising computational complexity of LLM from $O(T^2)$ to $O((V+T)^2)$.
+In contrast, cross-attention methods can achieve high compute efficiency because the input sequence length remains fixed at $T$ and does not increase with the number of visual tokens.